Small Faces: Faces (1969–75)

-After Small Faces split, Lane, Jones and McLagan joined forces with two former members of The Jeff Beck Group, singer Rod Stewart and guitarist Ronnie Wood. along with Art Wood and Kim Gardner to form Quiet Melon.
-Four singles were recorded before the lineup minus Art and Kim, became Faces.
-However, hoping to capitalize on Small Faces' earlier success, record company executives wanted the band to keep their old name.
-The band objected, arguing the personnel changes resulted in a group altogether different from Small Faces.
+After the Small Faces split, Lane, Jones and McLagan joined forces with two former members of the Jeff Beck Group, singer Rod Stewart and guitarist Ronnie Wood, along with Art Wood and Kim Gardner, to form Quiet Melon.
+Four singles were recorded before Art Wood and Gardner departed, and the remaining members changed the band's name to the Faces.
+However, hoping to capitalize on the Small Faces' earlier success, record company executives wanted the band to keep their old name.
+The band objected, arguing the personnel changes resulted in a group altogether different from the Small Faces.

-As a compromise, the new line-up's first album in the UK was credited as First Step by Faces, while in the US the same album was released as First Step by Small Faces.
-The album was only a mild commercial success, and the record companies perceived no further need to market this new line-up as "Small Faces".
-Accordingly, all subsequent albums by this incarnation of the band appeared under the new name Faces, on both sides of the Atlantic.
-However, all North American LP, cassette and CD reissues of First Step still credit the band as Small Faces.
+As a compromise, the new line-up's first album, 1970's First Step, was credited to the Faces in the UK and the Small Faces in the US.
+The album was only a mild commercial success, and the record companies perceived no further need to market this new line-up as the Small Faces.
+Accordingly, all subsequent albums by this incarnation of the band appeared under the new name the Faces on both sides of the Atlantic.
+However, all North American LP, cassette and CD reissues of First Step still credit the band as the Small Faces.
+The Faces eventually achieved major commercial success beginning with their third album, A Nod Is As Good As a Wink... to a Blind Horse, in 1971.

-Jones and McLagan stayed with the 'sequel' group Faces until their breakup in 1975.
-Lane exited Faces slightly earlier, in 1973.
-With his backing band Slim Chance, Lane then released several singles and albums from 1973–1976, including the 1974 UK hit "How Come".
+Jones and McLagan stayed with the Faces until their breakup in 1975.
+Lane exited the Faces slightly earlier, in 1973.
+With his backing band, Slim Chance, Lane then released several singles and albums from 1973 to 1976, including the 1974 UK hit "How Come".